Caolan Lavery: Sheffield United

 On 30 August 2016, Lavery joined Sheffield United after turning down a new contract offer from city rivals Wednesday.
 His first goal for them was in a 4–0 home win against Swindon Town.
 On 29 January 2018, Lavery moved to South Yorkshire neighbours Rotherham United, on loan until the end of the 2017–18 season.
 He was transfer-listed by Sheffield United at the end of the 2017–18 season.
 Lavery joined Bury on a season-long loan on 31 August 2018.
 He scored his first goal for Bury in a 2-1 EFL Trophy loss against Rochdale on 4 September 2018.

 He was released by Sheffield United at the end of the 2018–19 season.

 Walsall

 On 6 August 2019, Lavery signed an undisclosed-length contract with Walsall.

 Bradford City

 He signed for Bradford City on 2 August 2021.
 Lavery was released by the club after one season.

 Scunthorpe United

 On 22 September 2022, Lavery signed for National League club Scunthorpe United on a deal until January 2023.
 He made his debut for the club two days later, scoring his side's first goal to start a comeback as Scunthorpe came back from 2–0 down to defeat Dorking Wanderers 3–2.
 Lavery scored a hat-trick in Scunthorpe's 3–0 victory over Maidenhead United on 7 January 2023, but was reported likely to leave the club by 22 January due to its financial difficulties, something confirmed at the end of his contract.

 Doncaster Rovers

 On 24 January 2023, Lavery signed for League Two club Doncaster Rovers on an eighteen-month deal.
+On 15 May 2024, the club announced he would be released in the summer when his contract expired.

+Lavery retired on 05 August 2024 because of injury.